AelasticS/aelastics/libraries/aelastics-types/README.md

 ### Types and relationships definition
 #### Step 1 - Schema and type definition
 In this step, you define the schema and the types that represent the entities and their relationships within the application.
 Each entity is defined with its properties and the relationships it holds with other entities.
+Corresponds to step 1 in [Figure 1](#figure-1).
 ```ts
 // Type definition
 const AType = t.object({